yfzhao20/vscode-ultra-math-preview/README.md

 ## Known Isseus
 - Regarding the horizontal instability of the preview window.
     When **Automatically adjust preview position** is enabled, the preview window can not not exceed the text position boundaries.
 In contexts with excessive indentation or empty lines, the preview window may exhibit lateral oscillations (left-right swaying).
 Setting **position: absolute** for the **defaultCss** variable in the file `"./src/math-preview.js"` fails to resolve this issue, while alternative configurations like **fixed**  cannot guarantee stable preview performance under normal conditions.
+- Automatically adjusting the preview window affects performance?
+    The preview window will be re-rendered every time the window is scrolled, which will inevitably have an impact on performance.
+However everyone's computer hardware configuration is different, and you need to decide whether to turn it on or not according to the actual situation.
+Honestly, the code can still be optimized further:).

 ## Todo